axeljavier-alvarez/formulariosintecap.github.io/README.md

 ### Features
 Project done in INTECAP part of the full stack development course, the project is about:
--Registration view made with html and css.
+- Registration view made with html and css.
--View of entering data and submit button.
+- View of entering data and submit button.
--View forget your password and submit button.
+- View about forget your password and submit button.

 ### Website